manumafe98/MyObsidianNotes/Java/OOP.md

 }
 ```

-Then extend the child class with the parent
+Then extend the child class with the parent that's called a ``Subclass``
 ```java
 public class Car extends Vehicle {